Vietnam.vn - Nền tảng quảng bá Việt Nam

 While, as the General Secretary once said, “time does not wait,” a project takes many years to implement.
 The Secretary of State also frankly said that he is an engineer and a business owner, so he only talks in numbers.
 When Vietnam amends the Electricity Law, then the signing, cooperation, price, quantity, etc. can be discussed!
 He is also just waiting for Vietnam to amend the Law.

-When the Prime Minister is struggling to amend the Electricity Law among LNG gas superpowers photo 2
+When the Prime Minister is concerned about amending the Electricity Law between the LNG superpowers photo 2

-Scene of the working session between Prime Minister Pham Minh Chinh and Qatar's Minister of State for Energy Saad bin Sherida Al Kaabi.
+Scene of the working session between Prime Minister Pham Minh Chinh and Qatari Minister of State in charge of Energy Saad bin Sherida Al Kaabi.

 Obviously time will not wait if the Electricity Law is not amended as soon as possible.

 Prime Minister Pham Minh Chinh’s trip to attend the Future Investment Initiative Forum can be considered a trip to find new energy sources for the future.
-Coincidentally, on this trip, the leaders of the oil kingdoms all emphasized the phrase “time and intelligence”.
+Coincidentally, the leaders of the oil kingdoms all emphasized the phrase “time and intelligence”.
 These are two elements that make up development.
 Without intelligence and breakthrough thinking, the development time will be prolonged due to stagnation.
-But having intelligence and a development direction but not finding the fastest way and the shortest time to realize it, everything will still be stagnant.
+But if you have intelligence and a development direction but do not find the fastest way and the shortest time to realize it, everything will still be stagnant.

 Removing bottlenecks, paving the way for electricity development in the era of national growth